RHEcosystemAppEng/exhort-javascript-api/README.md

 > NOTE: If setting the same key in both environment variables and options, the environment variable will take
 > precedence.

-Keep scrolling down for the available customizable keys.

 </p>

 <h4>Customizing Tokens</h4>
 <p>
 For including extra vulnerability data and resolutions, otherwise only available to vendor registered users.
-You can set the various vendor tokens as environment variables.
+You can set the various vendor tokens.

 Available token environment variables:
 </p>